encodexed/nology-vanuatu-notes/author-robbie/forms.md

   - comes down to UI design, preference, and typically how many options there are
 - The "action" attribute on forms are where our HTTP requests are sent upon submission of the form
 - The "name" attribute on inputs is very important for grabbing the information that was entered
+  - Naturally, all fields are sent as strings, even if the input type is number
   - Without it, data is lost
   - By default, data submitted can be found in the URL (queries)
 - On radio inputs, and sometimes also dropdown options, a "value" attribute may be needed to properly send a representation of the data